What is coaching?

 Examples of internal measures include self-scoring/self-validating assessments that can be administered initially and at regular intervals in the coaching process, changes in the individual’s self-awareness and awareness of others, shifts in thinking that create more effective actions, and shifts in one’s emotional state that inspire confidence.

 How does coaching differ from other forms of professional services?

 Therapy: A therapist will help a client to explore their past with a view to healing pain, dysfunction and conflict within an individual or in relationships.
 The focus is often on resolving difficulties arising from the past that hamper an individual’s emotional functioning in the present, improving overall psychological functioning, and dealing with the present in more emotionally healthy ways.
 Coaching, on the other hand, supports personal and professional growth based on self-initiated change in pursuit of specific actionable outcomes, linked to personal or professional success.
 Coaching is future focused.
 While positive feelings/emotions may be a natural outcome of coaching, the primary focus is on creating action plans for achieving specific end goals in your business and in your life.
 The emphases in a coaching relationship are on action, accountability, and follow through.

 Mentoring: A mentor is an expert who provides advice, wisdom and guidance based on their own experience in the same (or similar) area.
 Coaching does not include advising, instead it focuses on individuals or groups setting and reaching their own objectives.

-Consulting: Consultants are instructed for their expertise in a particular area to diagnose problems and prescribe and, sometimes, implement solutions in your business, or an area of it (i.e. a HR Consultant as opposed to a general Business Consultant).
-With coaching, the assumption is that individuals or teams are capable of generating their own solutions, with the coach supplying supportive, discovery-based approaches and frameworks.
+Consulting: Consultants are instructed for their expertise in a particular area to diagnose problems and prescribe and, sometimes, implement solutions in your business, or an area of it (i.e. a HR Consultant or Business Consultant).
+With coaching, the assumption is that individuals or teams are capable of generating their own solutions, with the Coach supplying supportive, discovery-based approaches and frameworks.